 As part of the CH mission to raise critical awareness, promote healing, and find solutions to colorism through creative and critical work, I also provide offline professional development, training, and workshops for educators, faculty, staff, administration, and students and their families.

-Colorism Talks and Training Sessions:
+Colorism Talks and Workshops:

 - Colorism 101: How to Identify, Address, and Prevent Colorism in Schools